tr-igem/ekmelos/README.md

 *   Ekmelos 24-EDO
 *   Ekmelos 72-EDO

-Each is available as OpenType, WOFF, WOFF2, and SVG.
-The first font is also available as [UFO3](https://unifiedfontobject.org/).
-The other fonts include mainly accidentals for the respective EDO, intended for use on Web pages (e.g. with [ekmelib](http://www.ekmelic-music.org/en/extra/ekmelib.htm)) reducing the download volume.
+The N-EDO fonts are extracts including mainly accidentals for the respective EDO, intended for use on Web pages (e.g. with [ekmelib](http://www.ekmelic-music.org/en/extra/ekmelib.htm)) to reduce the download volume.